-For a connector under test declared to be capable of multi-carrier and/or CA operation set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in subclause 4.7 using the corresponding test models or set of physical channels in subclause 4.9.2
+For a connector under test declared to be capable of multi-carrier and/or CA operation (D.19-D.20) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in subclause 4.7 using the corresponding test models or set of physical channels in subclause 4.9.2.

 3) Set the signal generator for the wanted signal as defined in subclause 7.2.5 to transmit as specified in table 7.4.2.5-2.

-4) Set the Signal generator for the interfering signal to transmit at the frequency offset and as specified in table 7.4.5-2 and 7.3.5-3.
-Set-up and sweep the interfering RB centre frequency offset to the channel edge of the wanted signal according to Table 74.2.5-3.
+4) Set the signal generator for the interfering signal to transmit at the frequency offset and as specified in table 7.4.5-2 and 7.3.5-3.
+Set-up and sweep the interfering RB centre frequency offset to the channel edge of the wanted signal according to table 74.2.5-3.

-5) Measure the throughput according to annex X.
+5) Measure the throughput.